 Art of Islamic Pattern was founded by Adam Williamson & Richard Henry in 2008.
 Richard and Adam have given workshops, presentations and public lectures at many of the leading cultural and educational institutions in the UK and beyond, including:-

-Art of Islamic Pattern now includes a group of practicing artists, craftsmen and specialists from around the world, including Sama Mara, Lateefa Spiker and has also forged international links with institutions such as the Istanbul Design Centre in Turkey and the Islamic Arts Revival Series in Dallas, USA.
+Art of Islamic Pattern now includes a group of practicing artists, craftsmen and specialists from around the world.

-Adam Williamson is a skilled stone/wood carver and practicing artist.
+Adam Williamson is a sculptor and carver and decorative pattern specialist.
 He has been commissioned by HRH the Prince of Wales, Oxford University, Shakespeare’s Globe London, Kew Gardens & Westminster Abbey.

 Adam has traveled to study & work with many artists and craftsmen around the world including Keith Critchlow and Norhaiza Noordin.
 He was the subject of a documentary when he traveled to Malaysia and Indonesia looking at woodcarving and biomorphic art in that area.